 Simon Zhu made his debut at the Berlin Philharmonie in 2015 and has since performed there several times as a soloist with orchestra.
 He was a guest at the International Young Masters Violin Festival on Lake Constance and is a scholarship holder of the Menuhin Festival & Academy.
 He has given concerts in Germany, England, France, Belgium, Poland, Romania, Switzerland, Liechtenstein, Korea, and China, performing with renowned orchestras including the Academy of St. Martin-in-the-Fields, the Berlin Symphony Orchestra and the Salzburg Chamber Soloists.

-Since 2020, he has performed on a fine old Montagnana violin, generously loaned by the Florian Leonhard Fellowship.
+In the years 2020-2023, Simon has performed on a fine old Montagnana violin, generously loaned by the Florian Leonhard Fellowship.